kaiachain/kaia-docs/docs/references/sdk/caver-js/get-started.md

 ### Smart Contract <a href="#smart-contract" id="smart-contract"></a>

-The [caver.contract](api/caver.contract.md) package makes it easy to interact with smart contracts on Kaia.
+The [caver.contract](api/caver.contract.md) package makes it easy to interact with smart contracts on Klaytn.
 It automatically converts all methods of a smart contract into javascript calls when its low-level ABI (Application Binary Interface) is given.
 This allows you to interact with smart contracts as if they were JavaScript objects.

 First, we make a simple solidity example like the below.
 Create a 'test.sol' file and write down the below example.